 - Think about what helps you learn.
 How do you learn best?
 Reading?
 Stickies?
 Watching videos?
 You may need to spend some time converting some of your study materials into a format that works best for you.
 Making flashcards and creating outlines (putting material in your own words) can be useful.

 - Remember that the exam is online, so it can help you to work with materials on the computer.

-So now that you’ve found your groove and studying is going well, when do you call it quits?
-Here are some words of wisdom collected by actual students taken from posts from AOTA’s NBCOT Exam Prep Info Center Facebook group (Lamoureux, 2015).
+To help you keep going, below are some words of wisdom collected by actual students taken from posts from AOTA’s NBCOT® Exam Prep Info Center Facebook group (Lamoureux, 2015).